matthieumota/lego-tree/README.md

 We start from endpoint with nodes.
 At that point, we group result with features at first level.
 Next, we pass data to a component `Tree` who pass nodes to `Node` component recursively.
 We group features in four groups by status for visibility.

 We prepare abilities to manage nodes in a state.
 We can easily add fields on objects.
 We can already collapse / expand elements.

+## Node interactions

+To rearrange the node, we think drag n drop is a good solution.
+If we move feature, we change status.
+If we move user story or task, we change parent.